Your monthly invoice details all your car's trips and income, fuel charges, and any other credits or debits on your account.

 What's on your invoice

 Your invoice details all the income and charges on your account from the last calendar month.
-Select your sharing plan below to see what information will appear on your invoice.

 When a Borrower uses your car, you receive:

 - Time income: a percentage of the time charges, as per your sharing plan

 - Distance income: 13, 25 or 37 cents per kilometre that the Borrower drives, depending on the distance rate your choose

 You may see charges on your invoice for your fuel Borrowers bought for your car.
 These charges may be higher or lower than the amount of fuel that borrowers have used that month, which can be confusing.